 Overhead view of vanilla and eggs added to the mixing bowl, after mixing.

-Preheat the oven to 350°F. Feel the dough and ensure that it's smooth, and if not, add a bit of milk to ensure that it's the right texture.
+Preheat the oven to 350°F. Feel the dough and ensure that it’s smooth, and if not, add a bit of milk to ensure that it’s the right texture.
+Start with 1-2 tablespoons and add more as needed.
 Transfer the dough to a piping bag.

 Close up of dough in the piping bag.